dina-web-nrm/dina-collections/packages/docs/docs/development/cli.md

 This command will create a test release.
 When run it will prompt the user for the name of the test version.
-Should be current version followed by -test-[name]-[index] ex 0.19.1-test-anton-1 for the first test version.
+Should be current version followed by -test-[name]-[index] e.g. 0.19.1-test-anton-1 for the first test version.
 This script will then create a new git tag and push to github.
-This will trigger travis to run all tests and if they succeed build docker images and push to docker hub
+This will trigger Travis to run all tests and if they succeed build docker images and push to docker hub

 #### src